viktor02/AwSW-ru/README.md

 # AwSW-ru
 Russian translation for Angels with Scaly Wings. <br />
 If you are willing to participate in translation, feel free to add me on Steam and message me. <br />
 Here's my Steam page: http://steamcommunity.com/id/wolfniey/

 Order of files to be translated (posted officially by M.B.
 Saunders): <br />
 common ✔<br />
-dv ✘<br />
+dv ✔<br />
 screens ✘<br />
 status ✔<br />
 help ✘<br />